spleenYou/OC-P4/readme.md

 #### Main menu

-The main menu has 5 choices
+The main menu has 5 choices.

 #### Menu 1 - New tournament